 The last provides not only the sources for the included quotes [the numbers relate to the numbers on the listing], but access to a wide range of documents should you wish to read them.

 You may strongly agree or disagree with any, or all, of what is included.

 However, when modifying or developing your personal position on homework, we hope it assists you to reach a position supported by research rather than simply basing it on what others may “believe to be the case”.
 Hopefully, it proves not only worthwhile and interesting but leads you to a clearer understanding of the whole homework dilemma.

-To access content for items below, Click on the individual link.
-To return to this page, click on the Back button.
+To access content for items below, Click on an individual link.
+To return to this page, click on a Back button.